dij0s/PETAL/thesis/bachelor_thesis.typ

 #highlight("TODO: définition terminologie? prompting")
 #highlight("TODO: parler de reranking?")

-When retrieving tools, the system computes the cosine similarity between both embeddings to quantify the semantic similarity.
+When retrieving tools, the system computes the cosine similarity between both embeddings to quantify the semantic similarity (#ref(<cosine_sim>)).
-Finally, the quartile coefficient of dispersion is measured against the distribution of retrieved scores.
-This indicator provides a measure of the uniformity of the retrieved tools.
+Finally, the quartile coefficient of dispersion is measured against the distribution of retrieved scores (#ref(<qcd>)).
+This indicator provides a measure of the uniformity of the retrieved tools that is less sensitive to outliers than measures such as the coefficient of variation.
 As such, uniform tools are provided to a language model, which is then prompted to choose the appropriate ones (#ref(<geocontext_retriever_system_prompt>)).

 This approach reduces the overall computational cost while increasing the quality of tool selection.
 #highlight("TODO: METTRE UNE AI NOTICE ET CHECKER VIM TEMP!!")
-#highlight("TODO: référencer cosine, bibliographie")
-#highlight("TODO: référencer coefficient correctement, bibliographie")

 #highlight("TODO: faire un schéma détaillé du processus de l'agent?")